Request an Appointment Find a Doctor

 - A Level I Trauma Center uniquely equipped to serve patients who have encountered any type of trauma.

-- A Level I Vascular Emergency Program, delivering immediate care for sudden aortic syndromes, including thoracic (chest) aortic aneurysms and/or dissections, and ruptured/symptomatic abdominal aortic aneurysms.
+- A Level I Vascular Emergency Program, delivering urgent care for sudden aortic syndromes, including thoracic (chest) aortic aneurysms and/or dissections, and ruptured/symptomatic abdominal aortic aneurysms.

 - Indiana University Health LifeLine ground and air transportation, operating the most advanced mobile intensive care units in the industry.